Scille/parsec-cloud/.github/pull_request_template.md

-# What have changed ?
+# What has changed ?

 <!-- Why this PR exist ? what is its goal ? -->